 โ ๏ธ Important: Use

-for accurate benchmarks
+-DCMAKE_BUILD_TYPE=Releasefor accurate benchmarks

 We welcome contributions!
 Please feel free to submit issues, feature requests, or pull requests.